Lattice-Data/lattice-tools/docs/submit_metadata.md

 Defining object types
 ----------------
-Name each tab of the Google sheet the name of the object type you are using with the format used in [loadxl.py ORDER] (https://github.com/Lattice-Data/encoded/blob/dev/src/encoded/loadxl.py#L15).
+Name each tab of the Google sheet the name of the object type you are using with the format used in [loadxl.py ORDER].
 This is also the format in the url when viewing schema on the portal (ex: https://www.lattice-data.org/profiles/human_postnatal_donor)

 Any tab that is not named after a valid schema type will be ignored.

-The objects will be loaded in the order specified in [loadxl.py ORDER] (https://github.com/Lattice-Data/encoded/blob/dev/src/encoded/loadxl.py#L15)
+The objects will be loaded in the order specified in [loadxl.py ORDER].

 Use the `--justtype` argument to only submit one of the object types, even if your file contains more sheets.
 Example:
 ```